Log per test

 As for the flow of the scenarios, I don't see any impact on that.
 If someone would like to see the test plan, he could use the webui to see what test-modules are included and which job-groups are related to them.
 Looking at the logs for understanding the test-plan and the full flow of a scenario is wrong.
 Furthermore, the vast majority of test steps for QAM tests-modules are completely independent -- apart from the installation.

-#7 Updated by szarate over 3 years ago
+#7 Updated by szarate about 4 years ago

-#10 Updated by pgeorgiadis over 3 years ago
+#10 Updated by pgeorgiadis about 4 years ago

 On Tuesday, 24 January 2017 11:03:26 CET you wrote: